Hounfor/The-Big-Deal-Add-On/README.md

 – I can’t find the Rail Gun, where can I find it?

-These weapons can be found in Former SLDF planets stores or in flashpoint reward crates (including vanilla ones).
+These weapons can be found in Former SLDF planets stores or Black Market.
 The weapon is rare and expensive, it’s very difficult to find it.
 You'll have a couple more opportunities to get it and you won't miss them, but think carefully before you take them – maybe Rail Gun right here and now isn't worth it, and it's worth waiting for another chance?...

 – How to unlock new emblems for the team?